 The goal was to keep moving the whole five minutes.
 It was defs more fast-paced than the strengthening and toning workout…and I loved it.
 The pulse frequency is different to the strengthening frequency, as well.
 Instead of feeling like deep-tissue massage, it feels like a tapping or vibration on your muscles and you can actually see your body shaking with the currents—crazy!

 In my final week, I really pushed myself in the sessions.
 I was determined to get results and y’know what?
 I was actually starting to see some!
 I have gained some definition in my stomach.
 When I look in the mirror, I can actually see a set of baby abs peeking through aaand my muffin top is slightly less muffiny—woo hoo!

 And my back is thanking me too.
 Due to old sporting injuries, I suffer from lower-back pain.
 Time and time again, I’ve been told, “working out will strengthen your core muscles that, in turn, helps to relieve back pain”.
 In the past, I’ve been too lazy to test this method out but guess what?
 It works!
 Five weeks of EMS training and my back pain is seemingly non-existent—hallelujah.

 Well, after five weeks of dedication to EMS training, it’s safe to say I’m hooked.
 It’s fast, effective AND fun.
 It fits perfectly into my super busy schedule and the proof is in the pudding.
-After only 10 sessions, I can already see a visible change in my body—two very enthusiastic thumbs up from me.
+After 10 sessions, I can see a visible change in my body—two very enthusiastic thumbs up from me.
 So, what are you waiting for?
 Experience the hype for yourself and get your booty down to fu/nis quick smart!